What Does Leviticus 7:22-27 Mean?

 A Prayer of Response

 Lord, thank You that life is Yours, and every good thing comes from You.
-Forgive me for the times I’ve taken what should be sacred and treated it as ordinary.
-Help me to honor You with my body, my time, and my choices.
-May I live with reverence, not out of fear, but out of love for the One who gave His life for me.
+Forgive me for the times I’ve held back what matters most, giving You the scraps instead of the best.
+Help me remember that just as the fat and blood belonged to You in sacrifice, my whole life belongs to You now.
+May I live not out of duty, but out of love, offering myself fully because You gave everything first.
 Amen.

 Related Scriptures & Concepts